 Class Participation | Class participation is essential to the success of this course.
-You are unlikely to succeed in this course without coming to class, paying attention, and participating.
+You are unlikely to succeed without coming to class, paying attention, and participating.
 The material on the exams will come from the texts and class, which may not coincide.
-There will be in-class individual or group exercises after the introduction and discussion of each topic.
-The goal of the exercises is to check that you are following the class discussion and that you understand basic concepts.
-You will be given a brief (5 minutes or less) question at the end of each in-class exercise and you are to hand in your answer as proof of class participation.
+There will be in-class individual or group exercises.
+The goal of these exercises is to check that you are following the class discussion and that you understand basic concepts.
+There will also be 12 random quizzes (one point each, with the lowest two being dropped) throughout the semester to check participation.